philosowaffle/peloton-to-garmin/README.md

 ## Contributors

-Special thanks to all the contributors who have helped improve this project!
+Special thanks to all the [contributors](https://github.com/philosowaffle/peloton-to-garmin/graphs/contributors) who have helped improve this project!

-* @clipin
-* @douglasawh
-* @jyc66
-* @Kdisimone
-* @NateEverden
-* @padioca

-If you submit a pull request feel free to update this list to include your name (and or peloton handle).

 ## Warnings